 Events: Black Friday Challenges 2021

 (2021) The day after American Thanksgiving used to be known as a free-for-all at stores looking to offload inventory.
 Recently the narrative has tilted toward stores remaining closed on the last Thursday in November instead of late night openings.
-Recently, American chain Target announced it will not open at all on Thanksgiving.
+American chain Target announced it will not open at all on Thanksgiving.
 The day after is becoming a normalized day, as it should.

 Back for its second year, Rapha’s Black Friday Ride is an event seeking to total one million kilometers ridden to benefit World Bicycle Relief.
 Depending on a rider’s local climate, the event can be a study in standard base miles or bragging rights of riding in early season cold weather.
 Think sunny equator rides versus blowing snow in high mountain passes.
 Rapha has continued to accept indoor miles for 2021.
 This event can be logged via Strava, and every kilometer helps.
 The Rapha Foundation is pledging $150,000 per year for the next three years to support the Mobilized Communities program.The Foundation has made it a goal to donate 2,000 bikes in the next three years.